Hoot Hoot! Call For 1st Order Discount 626-412-1200

 Shape and Size Options

 Badge shapes carry symbolic meaning and practical implications.
 Traditional shield badges convey protective authority, while star badges (5-point, 6-point, or 7-point) often indicate sheriff’s departments or Texas-style law enforcement.
-Some departments choose oval badges for detectives or specialized units.
+Some departments use oval badges for detectives or specialized units.
 Size variations allow different ranks to carry visually distinct badges while maintaining consistent design themes.

 Metal Finishes and Plating